jgm/texmath/README.markdown

 [gitit]: http://gitit.net

 You can [try it out online here](http://johnmacfarlane.net/texmath.html).
+(Note that the math it produces will be rendered correctly only if your browser supports MathML.
+Firefox does; Safari and Chrome do not.)

 By default, only the Haskell library is installed.
 To install a test program, `testTeXMathML`, use the `test` Cabal flag: